xbz0n/xbz0n.github.io/posts/mythic-c2-early-bird-defender-evasion.md

 ## Part 1: Setting Up Mythic C2 Framework

 Mythic is hands down one of the best C2 frameworks available today.
 It's actively maintained, has excellent OPSEC features, and supports multiple agents and protocols.
-What I love about Mythic is that it's built from the ground up with real operations in mind
+What I love about Mythic is that it's built from the ground up with real operations in mind.

 Let's get it running on our backend server.